Kings Heath: In popular culture

 The 2011 musical film Turbulence was shot in the area, with much of the film's action taking place in the Hare & Hounds pub.

 The 2013 song "Green Garden" by Birmingham born Laura Mvula is an elegy to her home in Kings Heath.

 The BBC documentary Fighting For Air, about suburban air pollution, was filmed in Kings Heath in 2017 and broadcast on BBC2 on 10 January 2018.

+In 2021, Birmingham-born comedian Joe Lycett promoted Kings Heath as a 'gay village'.
+This became a Pride event, and also a theme in his standup show.
+After four years of Pride promotions, this has stuck, and "Queens Heath Pride" runs annually on York Road and Heathfield Road.
+The event is free to the public, supported by donations, with performances, and food and drink stalls.